 Designing scenarios is critical to be able to design your own adventures; after all, scenarios make up most of the gameplay found in Triptycho!
 In addition, you may need to throw together scenarios quickly if your players do something unexpected.
 If you don't have a prepared scenario to model whatever the players are trying to do, then you must either generate one quickly or deny the players the option to proceed.
-The game is much more entertaining if the DM can create scenarios on the fly, so you'll want to acquire this ability at some point.
+The game is much more entertaining if the DM can create scenarios on the fly, so you'll want to work to acquire this ability.

-The first problem to solve is how many entity cards you should include in your scenario.
-For combat and interaction scenarios, the method is quite simple; the total value of the entity cards should be equivalent to the number of players you have playing your game.
-So, if you have four players, then the entities in your scenarios should add up to a value of four.
-Exploration scenario design is much more fluid and will be discussed in detail in its own section later.
+The first problem to solve is how many enemies you should include in your scenario.
+For combat and interaction scenarios, the method is quite simple; the total value of the enemies should be equivalent to the number of players you have playing your game.
+So, if you have four players, then the enemies in your scenarios should add up to a value of four.
+Exploration scenario design is similar but has a few extra quirks that we'll discuss in its section later.

 A regular is approximately equal to one PC.
 So, if you have four PCs, a reasonably-challenging scenario would consist of four regulars, one for each PC.
 You could also run a scenario with two regulars and four mooks, since that total would also be equal to four PCs.

 A mini-boss is approximately equal to two PCs.
-So, if you have four PCs, you could run a scenario pitting them against two mini-bosses (though this might be rather difficult to run).
+So, if you have four PCs, you could run a scenario pitting them against two mini-bosses (though this might be rather difficult to run since they have individual hands of cards).
 You could instead run a scenario with one mini-boss and two regulars, or a mini-boss, a regular, and two mooks.
 Try to vary your scenario structure in this manner so the game stays fresh for the players; battling two mini-bosses is a very different experience from battling six mooks and a regular!

 Finally, a boss is equivalent to four PCs.
-If you have fewer PCs than that, you may need to avoid using bosses.
-If you do use them, try reducing HP/EP/WP and perhaps taking away one of their turns; for instance, against two PCs, perhaps you cut an adversary boss's HP in half and only roll Initiative twice.
-If you have more than four PCs, it's best to add additional mooks and regulars.
-You probably don't want to add mini-bosses for groups of six PCs, as you'll have to juggle lots of cards and potentially complex ability sets.
+If you have fewer PCs than that, you can either use lower-level ones (discussed shortly) or simply accept a more challenging scenario for the players.
+If you have more than four PCs, it's best to use a higher-level boss or add additional mooks and regulars to keep the difficulty up.
+You probably don't want to add a mini-boss for a group of six PCs, as you'll have to juggle lots of cards and potentially complex ability sets.

-It is not generally recommended to use entities that are more than one level apart from that of the PCs.
-If you feel you must do this for thematic reasons, you'll want to rebalance the entity's card.
+It is not generally recommended to use entities that are more than two levels apart from that of the PCs.
+If you feel you must do this for thematic reasons, you'll want to rebalance the entity.
 The recommended way to do this is to find an entity card of the same role and desired level and try to match up the numbers, including HP/EP/WP and dice.
 Only attempt this if you're sufficiently experienced to know what you're doing.

 If you find that your players are very good at the game and consistently over-performing, one approach could be to simply consider them as being one level higher than they actually are.
 So, if the PCs are level 3, craft scenarios as if they are level 4.
 If this swings the difficulty too far in the other direction, strive for scenario design that lands somewhere in between.